AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Chart as Tooltip

-HTML tooltips can be more complicated.
-They can contain any number of elements and even other charts.
-You can find a sample of a chart as a tooltip below.
-Launch the sample in the playground to examine the code.
-As far as creating custom tooltip implies working with event listeners, this code might look a bit complex.
-Study [Event Listeners article](../Event_Listeners) to get information on management of mouse events.
+HTML tooltips can contain even charts – see the sample below.
+To learn more about event listeners, which are also used in this sample, read the [Event Listeners ](Interactivity/Event_Listeners) article.

 {sample}CS\_Tooltip\_24{sample}